wrbernardoni/Equi/Readme.md

 ## Changelog
+**v.0.0.3 -> v.0.0.4**
+  * Added two command line options -PF (parse whole file and then run) and -PF (parse line by line and run as you get each line), by default when ran on a file it runs in PF, when run on command line input it runs on PL
+  * Made evaluating the parse tree spawn fewer objects, and be slightly more memory efficient.
+  * Fixed a memory leak in the for loops and one in the tuple object
+  * Added member functions to arrays and tuples (just size() and at() right now), in a way that is very general.
+  * Added arrays and added tuple declaration
+  * Syntax parser is now a little more verbose in errors (still work to do though)
+  * Now builds and tests on Travis CI

 **v.0.0.2 -> v.0.0.3**
   * Implemented modulus (%) operator for generic types.
 Now having a defined division, multiplication, and subtraction defines a modulus.
   * Added for, while, and do...while loops.